mrcavalcanti/mosaicoo/docs/sources/datasources/tempo.md

 # Tempo data source

-Grafana ships with built-in support for Tempo a high volume, minimal dependency trace storage, OSS tracing solution from Grafana Labs.
+Grafana ships with built-in support for Tempo a high volume, minimal dependency trace storage, OSS tracing solution from Mosaicoo Labs.
 Add it as a data source, and you are ready to query your traces in [Explore]({{< relref "../explore/_index.md" >}}).

 ## Add data source